PODCAST: Making AI Real

 One of the crucial asks in enterprises today is the need for agile business surveillance.
 Executives want real-time business performance monitoring with the ability to get contextual alerts and deep-dive analysis.
 And this need extends to functions pan-enterprise, be it credit risk, supply chain, marketing or talent.
 For CPG companies, the landscape keeps evolving very fast, and players need to be agile and flexible to keep themselves one step ahead of the competition.
-BRIDGEi2i’s AI-led Accelerator like Watchtower can help a lot and, in fact, already transforming Supply Chains—be it keeping an eye over a particular SKU’s sales decline or pricing advantages by a competitor—with its exceptional ability to detect anomalies and point out root-causes that need immediate attention and enable cross-functional collaboration.
+BRIDGEi2i’s AI-led Accelerator like Watchtower can help a lot and, in fact, already transforming Revenue Management—be it keeping an eye over a particular SKU’s sales decline or pricing advantages by a competitor—with its exceptional ability to detect anomalies and point out root-causes that need immediate attention and enable cross-functional collaboration.

 Monica: Hi, everyone.
 You are listening to AI to Impact by BRIDGEi2i, a podcast on Making AI Real.
 My name is Monica Gupta.
 I lead the design and development of contextualized AI solutions for our clients.
 Powered by BRIDGEi2i proprietary accelerators, these solutions help drive both functional and pan-enterprise transformation by making AI real.